noiseprotocol/noise_spec/noise.md

    applications are recommended to add a 16-bit big-endian length field prior to each message.

- * **Type fields**:  Applications might wish to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
-A recommended idiom is for zero to indicate no change from the current protocol, and for applications to reject messages with an unknown value.
-This allows future protocol versions to specify fallback handshakes, different versions, or other different types of messages during a handshake.
+ * **Negotiation data**:  Applications might wish to support the transmission of some **negotiation data** prior to each handshake message.
+Negotiation data could contain things like version information, and identifiers for Noise initial protocols and switch protocols.
+One approach would be to send a single-byte type field prior to each Noise handshake message, where zero indicates no change from the current Noise protocol, and where unknown type values cause the message to be rejected.
+More flexible approaches might include sending extensible structures such as protobufs, but are outside the scope of this document.

 \newpage